fission/docs.fission.io/docs/content/installation/advanced-setup.en.md

 **NOTE**: Require 1.4.0+

 Keep-Alive allows to use existing connections to send requests without creating a new one and lower the latency for subsequent requests.
-However, it also limits the ability to distribute traffics to new pods since existing connections already connected to old pods.
+However, it also limits the ability to distribute traffic to new pods since existing connections remain connected to old pods

 ![Keep-Alive](../assets/keep-alive-explain.png)

-As shown in the figure above, routers try to send requests to v1 function pod even v2 is up.
+As shown in the figure above, the router tries to send requests to v1 function pod even after v2 is up.
 Only when the v1 function pod is terminated, router will then re-establish connections to v2.
 (See [issue](https://github.com/fission/fission/issues/723#issuecomment-395483957) here)

-You can enable Keep-Alive by setting environment variable like following at router deployment.
+You can enable Keep-Alive by setting environment variable as follows at router deployment.

 ```yaml
 env: